IFI Patent Status

 In-force (Designated States only)

 Used for EP records when an EP designated country remains In-Force.
 Used only for EP designated countries within an EP record.
-See New IFI Patent Status for EP for examples.
+See IFI Patent Status for EP for examples.

 Note: When at least one EP designated country within an EP record is In-Force, the EP record remains “Active”.